mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Updated :ref:`LoadMuonNexusV2 <algm-LoadMuonNexusV2>` and  :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` to load a list of time zeros into a new property TimZeroList.
 - Updated :ref:`LoadMuonNexusV2 <algm-LoadMuonNexusV2>` and  :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` to add an option to not auto-correct the time by loaded timezero.
 - Fitting tab in Muon analysis and Frequency domain analysis GUI's are now disabled when no valid fitting data is present.
+- Globals parameters within the function browser will no longer reset when a new function is added/removed.

 Bug fixes
 ---------